a single solution applicable to all sites, the staff can use their own smartphone and you save money as well.

 For the mining company though, it is a completely different story as they need to put up some sort of infrastructure or comms methodology anyhow, so the economic rationale is different.

-iVent with its deep routed experience in mobile networking developed simple deployments of private local mobile networks.
+iVent with its deep routed experience in mobile networking developed a solution; simple deployments of private local mobile networks.

-Though the uniqueness lies in the mobile networking technology, the solutions delivered are in some sites also turnkey, whereby iVent also delivers the engineering and implementation of the mobile infrastructure.
-In effect we thus built mini operators making use of our roaming agreements with existing operators.
+The uniqueness lies in the mobile networking technology and can be delivered for self-installation.
+However for some sites the solutions delivered are turnkey, whereby iVent also delivers the engineering and implementation of the mobile infrastructure.
+In effect we thus build mini operators making use of our roaming agreements with existing operators.

 The benefits of this solution for our customers customer are that it can typically cover the whole site and all the people on it with one (1!)
 GSM transmitter thus saving on infrastructure procurement, installation and maintenance costs, and with the added benefit that a single technology is deployed globally.